 The Coronavirus Response: Spotlight on State & Local Governments

-This interactive tool tracks developments in local and state government responses to coronavirus, with a focus on what is being done—and what isn’t—to protect vulnerable populations.
-The Appeal: Political Report is devoted to shedding a spotlight on state and local politics.
+From March to May, with near-daily updates, this interactive page tracked developments in local and state government responses to coronavirus, with a focus on what is being done—and what isn’t—to protect vulnerable populations.

-This page is written by Daniel Nichanian, Jay Willis, and Chris Gelardi.
+This page is written by Chris Gelardi, Daniel Nichanian, and Jay Willis.

 The Coronavirus Response